ReyAyanami/invoicing-pipeline/README.md

 This is a **study project** exploring:

-- Stream processing semantics (Kafka Streams / Flink-style thinking)
+- Event-time windowing with watermarks (the hard part of usage billing)
-- Event sourcing for auditability
+- Late arrival handling and out-of-order events
-- CQRS for read/write separation
+- Event sourcing for complete audit trails
-- Immutable data structures
+- Immutable data structures (append-only, never update)
-- Idempotent operations
+- Idempotent operations (safe retries)
-- Event-time windowing with watermarks
+- Stream processing with Kafka

-**Not Production Ready** - This prioritizes learning over robustness.
+**Not Production Ready** - This prioritizes learning billing semantics over scale.

 ## 📖 Documentation